pompeybug/content/articles/werideportsmouth-andy-and-xel/index.md

 ## What else would you like to add?

 My message to people, especially those with families, is to include them in cycling.
 It doesn't have to be extreme.
 We recently got a fold-up bike, which my short-statured wife found suitable and enjoyable.
 It's about doing it together.
-Our daughter, Danielle, also has a little bike, so we try to include everyone, even if it's just a short ride.
+Our daughter, Danièle, also has a little bike, so we try to include everyone, even if it's just a short ride.
 This way, kids can have the cycling experience, even in tougher environments.

 If you have a friend who is hesitant, I'd suggest to start with a ride together—it's a natural choice.
 Afterward, grab a coffee and cake to make it enjoyable and sociable.